 True Health Equals Resilience

-In addition, The Balance Method teachings are heavily rooted in a deep study of the I Ching (YiJing) in a manner that ties the more esoteric, scholarly teachings and understandings to a very practical application in the healing of patients.
+In addition, Balance Method teachings are heavily rooted in a deep study of the I Ching (or YiJing) that ties the more esoteric, scholarly insights to a very practical application in healing patients.